Skip to the content

 Has your home been on the market for a while and is still not selling?
 If you’ve been trying to sell your home without any luck, it could be down to a number of factors.
 Most of these will be in your control, so read on to find out what you can do to get that all important sale.

-What are the factors involved?
+I can’t sell my house.
+What are some of the factors involved?

-The asking price/market value
+The asking price/market value is too high

 If your home isn’t selling one of the main reasons will be its price.
 If it is priced too high for the market it won’t attract enough interest from potential buyers.
 Get valuations from at least three estate agents – this way you will know what the correct price or market value should be.
 Make sure the listed price is under a specific threshold like £250,000 or £300,000 – if it is just over then it won’t be seen by people searching on online property portals using these kind of price ranges.

-The location of the property
+The location of the property is inconvenient

 You can’t do much about this, sadly.
 It might be the right house for many people, but not necessarily in the right place.
 Commuters might be looking for somewhere near a railway station; people who don’t drive won’t want a house in a remote rural location.
 If your house isn’t close to a school, or is outside a catchment area for a school with a good reputation, you may struggle to get the attention of buyers with school-age children.
 Try changing the way your property is described and highlight different selling points about the location that will appeal to buyers.